Privacy Policy

 • The categories of third parties to whom we sold or shared the Personal Information about you; and

-4. Right to Limit Use and Disclosure of Sensitive Personal Information.
-You have the right to limit a business’s use of your Sensitive Personal Information to that use which is necessary to perform the services or provide the goods reasonably expected by an average consumer who requests those goods or services.
+6. Right to Limit Use and Disclosure of Sensitive Personal Information.
+You may have the right to limit how we use your Sensitive Personal Information to that use which is necessary to perform the services or provide the goods reasonably expected by an average consumer who requests those goods or services.
+STRETTO does not collect or process any Sensitive Personal Information for the purpose of inferring characteristics about a Consumer, and therefore, this right is unavailable.

-5. Right to Be Free from Discrimination.
-You have the right to be free from discrimination and/or retaliation for exercising any of the California consumer privacy rights.
-If you choose to exercise any of your CCPA rights, we will not:
+7. Right to Be Free from Discrimination.
+You have the right to be free from discrimination and/or retaliation for exercising any of these rights.
+STRETTO will not discriminate against you for exercising any of your rights under State Privacy Laws.
+However, if you choose to block or deny certain cookies or other technologies, certain parts of the Sites may not function for you.

 1. Identifiers.
 Examples include a real name, alias, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, or other similar identifiers.

 2. Personal information categories listed in the California Customer Records statute (Cal.
 Civ.
-Code § 1798.80(e)).
+Code § 1798.80(e)) (“customer records information”).
 Examples include a name, signature, Social Security number, physical characteristics or description, address, telephone number, passport number, driver’s license or state identification card number, insurance policy number, education, employment, employment history, bank account number, credit card number, debit card number, or any other financial information, medical information, or health insurance information.
 Some personal information included in this category may overlap with other categories.

 3. Commercial information.
-Examples include records of personal property, products or services purchased, obtained, or considered or other purchasing or consuming histories or tendencies.
+Examples include products or services purchased, obtained, or considered or other purchasing or consuming histories or tendencies.

 4. Internet or other electronic network activity.
 Examples include browsing history, search history and information on a Consumer’s interaction with a website, application, or advertisement.

-5. Professional or employment-related information.
-Examples for California residents who are STRETTO employees include current or past job history or performance evaluations; and log in credentials for company-owned applications.
-Examples for California residents not employed by STRETTO include verification of current employment for account opening.
+6. Professional or employment-related information.
+Examples for STRETTO employees include current or past job history or performance evaluations; and log in credentials for company-owned applications.
+Examples for job applicants not employed by STRETTO include verification of past and current employment and education verification.

-D. Personal Information and Sensitive Personal Information STRETTO does Not Collect from California Residents.
-We have not collected the following Personal Information or Sensitive Personal Information about California residents:
+3. Personal Information and Sensitive Personal Information STRETTO does Not Collect.
+We have not collected the following Personal Information or Sensitive Personal Information:

-1. Protected classification characteristics under California or federal law(1).
+1. Protected classification characteristics under State or federal law.
 Examples include age (40 years or older), race, color, ancestry, national origin, citizenship, religion or creed, marital status, medical condition, physical or mental disability, sex (including gender, gender identity, gender expression, pregnancy or childbirth and related medical conditions), sexual orientation, veteran or military status, genetic information (including familial genetic information).

-4. Sensory data.
-Examples include audio, electronic, visual, thermal olfactory or similar information.
+3. Sensory data.
+Examples include audio, electronic, visual, thermal, olfactory or similar information.

-E. Sources STRETTO Uses to Collect Personal Information.
-We collect Personal Information and Sensitive Personal Information from California residents using the following categories of Sources:
+4. Sources STRETTO Uses to Collect Personal Information.
+We collect Personal Information and Sensitive Personal Information from the following categories of Sources:

-1. California residents themselves when they visit our Sites, use our Software and/or order our Services;
+1. Individuals themselves when they visit our Sites, use our Software and/or order our Services;

 2. Consumer Reporting Agencies, such as Experian, TransUnion and Equifax;